lloydkevin/hugo-wd/content/post/2005-11-24-microsoft-yahoo-and-zimbra-releaseing-new-ajax-powered-webmail.md

 ---
 #### The Break Down

-All three of these companies have decided to give webmail a &#8220;fresh spin&#8221;:
+All three of these companies have decided to give webmail a "fresh spin":

 > Microsoft and Yahoo are poised to make Web-based e-mail more powerful than ever with updates that bring a desktop-style interface to their respective Web mail offerings.
 >